 The Evil Dead trilogy is similar to the Back to the Future trilogy in that the next movie was more silly than the last one.
 The second movies begin with a brief backstory that is a needless reconstruction.
 The third movies share a similar premise about going back in time to a pre-modern era.
 I still think that the Evil Dead threequel should have been called The Medieval Dead.
 Army of Darkness suggests an epic war film with serious horror.
 The difference between horror and science-fiction is that an open ending in the former is not so much foreshadowing of a sequel as it is a way to subvert the happy Hollywood ending.

-It’s not a coincidence that James Cameron decided that subverting expectations in the first sequels to Aliens and Terminator 2 (which should have been titled Terminators) would consist of having the damsel in distress become more of a heroine whose only feminine trait is that of a mother.
-Another element that was subverted from the android being an ally instead of a traitor.
+It’s not a coincidence that James Cameron decided that subverting expectations in the first sequels to Alien and Terminator 2 (which should have been titled Terminators) would consist of having the damsel in distress become more of a heroine whose only feminine trait is being a mother.
+In Aliens, the element that was subverted was the android being an ally instead of a traitor.
 T2 subverts the previous movie’s antagonist by having him be a hero.
-What would have benefited the film would be if they stuck to the original intention of Michael Biehn was playing the T-1000.
-This would have elevated the movie to a position of being seen as an influence on Face/Off, which was originally supposed to be a Sci-Fi movie (the influence was there).
+What would have benefited the film would be if they stuck to the original intention of Michael Biehn playing the T-1000.
+This would have elevated the movie to a position of being seen as an influence on Face/Off, which was originally supposed to be a Sci-Fi movie.

-Amusingly, Superman II has a plot point where the hero is the villain whereas The Temple of Doom has Indiana Jones pretend to be a villain.
-RoboCop 2 had a plot point where a criminal’s brain was used for the latest police prototype but the villain is never converted, so he makes the police force look like more corrupt (thus ensuring that the social commentary of the first movie hasn’t been quelled.
-Alien and The Terminator owed more to horror (the slasher genres to be precise) than the adrenaline rush of the sequels.
+Amusingly, Superman III has a plot point where the hero is the villain whereas The Temple of Doom has Indiana Jones pretend to be a villain.
+RoboCop 2 had a plot point where a criminal’s brain was used for the latest police prototype but the villain is never converted, so he makes the police force look more corrupt (thus ensuring that the social commentary of the first movie hasn’t been quelled).
+Alien and The Terminator owed more to the slasher genres than the Rambo adrenaline rush of the sequels.
 Like Dreadnaught (a martial arts slasher which inspired a Chuck Norris film titled Silent Rage), The Terminator had the potential to be a perfect balance of action and slasher.

-People must have broken mirrors, because it would take seven years for Alien and The Terminator to have sequels financed.
+People must have broken some mirrors, because it would take seven years for Alien and The Terminator to have sequels financed.
 Given the budget to income ratio, it feels like more of a failure for Alien to not have a sequel.
 However, it was an artistic benefit that helped to put emphasis on Ripley being asleep for a period of years.
 The Terminator could have been an August release, but that’s usually seen as the depo month for movies which are best described as near-blockbusters.
 This sometimes backfires because studios are looking to open their movie on weekends where there are no other movies going after their demographic.
-Having The Terminator being released in October (1984) was better than having Alien released in June (1979).
+Having The Terminator with an R rating being released in October (1984) was better than having Alien with an X rating released in June (1979).

-Unlike Steven Spielberg’s Jaws, it took too long to get to the titular creature.
-Too much of the first act drags, regardless of what could be said about the slow pace being contrasted with the fast pace of the finl act.
+Unlike Steven Spielberg’s Jaws, it took too long to get to the titular creature in Alien.
+At 117 minutes, the movie has so many needless moments that could have been sacrificed for scenes that were deleted.
+Too much of the first act drags, regardless of what could be said about the slow pace being contrasted with the fast pace of the final act.
 Spielberg would repeat his pacing tactic for Jurassic Park, which was originally scripted to have the first encounter with a dinosaur be similar to H.R.
-Giger’s alien in terms of blending in with the scenery.
-In the original script, the protagonists were in a dense forest where they mistook dinosaur legs for tree trunks.
+Giger’s alien in terms of blending in with the scenery (although that only happened in the final act of Alien).
+In the original script of Jurassic Park, the protagonists were in a dense forest where they mistook dinosaur legs for tree trunks.

 Spielberg was smart enough to realize that having Charlton Heston as the star of Jaws would turn the movie into a joke following the bigger disaster movies which he was in.
 Even if Jaws was his first disaster movie, it would result in two economic problems – his salary taking up too much of the budget and there would be no guarantee that he would return for the sequel.
 By hiring Roy Schneider, Spielberg proved that you don’t need the biggest of stars for the biggest of hits – something that would foreshadow the hire of Harrison Ford for the role of Indiana Jones in Raiders of the Lost Ark.